microsoft/pxt-microbit/docs/reference/radio/packet.md

     | packet type    | system time   | serial number     | payload

 * Serial number defaults to 0 unless enabled by user
-* system time is milli seconds since started, it will wrap around after a month or so
+* system time is milli-seconds since started, it will wrap around after a month or so

 ### Packet types